Brandon Sparks

 Introduction

-I am a Lecturer (Assistant Professor) in Forensic Psychology at Kingston University.
+I am an Assistant Professor at St. Francis Xavier University.
 I earned my PhD in Psychology at the University of Saskatchewan where I also earned my MA in Applied Social Psychology.
-I have an interest in all areas related to criminal justice, but much of my work has focused on sexual offenses, such as intimate partner sexual violence, perceptions of sexual offenders, and image-based sexual abuse.
-Some of my most recent work has focused on incels and their well-being.
+My research interests are broad, but generally fall under within the healthy-unhealthy relationship nexus.
+That is, my work has focused on such as intimate partner sexual violence, image-based sexual abuse, the involuntary celibate (incel) community, and the relationship between dating apps and well-being.

 Publications